Balaji-2001/ASIAN-PAINTS-STOCK-PRICE-PREDICTION./README.md

 ## 🙏 Credits

-- Data: Yahoo Finance / NSE / BSE / [Your Data Source]
+- Data: Yahoo Finance / NSE / BSE
 - Developed by [Balaji V](https://github.com/Balaji-2001)

 *Feel free to fork, contribute, or use this project for learning and research!*